The Right Time and Place

 Bruce returned in 1980, seeking a Mixing Engineer for the “River” album.
 With Bruce’s Co-Producer, Chuck Plotkin, Toby mixed 25 songs for the album and the “B” sides.
 When the album was released, Bruce asked Toby to perform the remote recording for 30 shows during the course of his US tour.
 In 1982, after mixing an album Bruce had produced for Gary US Bonds, Toby was asked if he would relocate to NYC for work on the next record.
 He consented, and worked during the day on Steven Van Zandt’s first album “Men Without Women” as Engineer/Mixer at the Hit Factory while working nights at the Power Station recording “Born In The USA” and “Nebraska” for Springsteen.
 During and after that period he also worked with other artists and producers in the New York area, diversifying his experience while gaining knowledge of dance and electronic music.
 After a couple of years of sustaining an expanding workload, Toby and Springsteen made an arrangement for Toby’s engineering availability to be prioritized for Bruce, while still allowing for outside work with other artists.

 In 1987, work began on the album “Tunnel Of Love” in a home studio that Toby designed and built.
 For that album, Springsteen played all the instruments except for drums, which Toby programmed.
 The E Street Band later replaced a few parts where necessary.
-For the ensuing recording of the tour, Toby designed a mobile recording studio that could travel in road cases and could also be set up at venues or in a home facility.
+For the ensuing recording of the tour, Toby designed a mobile recording studio that could travel in road cases and be set up at venues or in a home facility.
 That studio and its subsequent incarnation was for many years the technical basis for albums recorded at home.
 For the duration of their close working relationship, Toby’s role with Bruce evolved to include many other areas of the recording process.
 Toby oversaw the mastering and manufacture of records, the archiving of Bruce’s entire audio and video catalog and administered Bruce’s Archive Concert Series for download from his website.